mesosphere/d2iq-engineering-blog/content/posts/a-tale-of-two-image-tools-skopeo-and-crane/index.md

 }
 ```

-Note that neither `crane` or `skopeo` require a running container runtime - they interact with registries via the well-defined APIs (see [OCI Distribution Spec](https://github.com/opencontainers/distribution-spec/blob/v1.0.1/spec.md) for more details).
+Note that neither `crane` nor [`skopeo`](https://github.com/containers/skopeo) require a running container runtime - they interact with registries via the well-defined APIs
+(see [OCI Distribution Spec](https://github.com/opencontainers/distribution-spec/blob/v1.0.1/spec.md) for more details).

 If we look at the manifest above, we see the following fields: